| "The

 the poor Chinaman would have to take them back and do them all over again

 or pay for those damaged beyond repair.
+At other

 times gangs of young men would collect a flock of ancient eggs, rotten